Fibered ribbon pretzels: Proofs

 We arrive at the same contradiction if we analyze the final case with $q=2$ and $d=1$: the associated graph of $\iota(v_1)$ has vertex set $U^{j_1}\cup U^{j_2} \cup \{v_c,v_1\}$ for some $j_1,j_2$.
 Call this three legged star-shaped graph $\Gamma$.
 Its vertex set is obtained from that of $\Gamma_1$ by deleting the vertices $v_2,\dots,v_r,w'$ and all $u_i^j$ with $j\not\in\{j_1,j_2\}$.
 The rank of $\Gamma$ is then $p_{j_1}+p_{j_2}$.
 In the current set-up, Equation~\eqref{e:rank} combined with the fact that for $i=2,\dots,r$ we have $|n_i|=p_j$ for a unique $j$ depending on $i$ reads

 It follows that the rank of $\Gamma$ is $|n_1|+1$.
-However, $Q_\Gamma$ is diagonally dominant and we have an embedding of $\Gamma$ into a standard negative lattice of rank $|n_1|$ wich again contradicts the `algebraic version' of Remark~\ref{r:useful}.
+However, $Q_\Gamma$ is diagonally dominant and we have an embedding of $\Gamma$ into a standard negative lattice of rank $|n_1|$ which again contradicts the `algebraic version' of Remark~\ref{r:useful}.

 To finish the proof we still need to discard the possibility of an embedding of the lattice $(\Gamma_2,Q_{\Gamma_2})$.
 This is much easier than the preceding case.
 In $\Gamma_2$ the central vertex has weight $d-r$, which, since $d\geq 1$, yields $|v_c\cdot v_c|<r$.
 It is immediate to check, and follows from the arguments above, that we need at least $r$ basis vectors to attach $r$ $-2$-chains of length greater than two.
 This necessitates a central vertex with $|v_c\cdot v_c|\geq r$.
 This contradiction finishes the proof.